 “You may not require that any Cardholder make a minimum dollar purchase in order to use a Card and you may not limit the maximum amount that a Cardholder may spend when using a Card except when the Issuer has not provided a positive Authorization Response for a Card Transaction.” – Discover

-To answer the question now, yes, it is now acceptable for you to set a minimum charge on credit card purchases.
+To answer the question now, yes, it is now acceptable for you to set minimum credit card charges.
 At the same time it is not acceptable for you to set a minimum charge on debit card purchases.

 You may set a minimum purchase amount on credit card purchases so long as you abide by the following stipulations as set forth in your processing agreement with Visa, MasterCard and Discover.

-Here are the specific details regarding minimum charge restrictions on credit card purchases.
+Here are the specific details regarding restrictions on minimum credit card charges.

 “The minimum purchase amount must not exceed $10 (or other amount as set by law)…” – Visa

 “the minimum Transaction amount does not exceed USD 10 (or any higher amount established by the Federal Reserve by regulation) …” – MasterCard

 “you may require that a Card Sale or Cash Advance with a Credit Card … involve a minimum dollar amount of up to $10…” – Discover